aazuspan/blog/content/_index.md

 # This title is used as the og:title on Hugo's internal
 # opengraph structured data template on the home page.
 # See https://ogp.me/ and https://gohugo.io/templates/internal#open-graph.
-title = "Longitude & Platitudes"
+title = "Signals & Pixels"
 +++

 # About Me